lightstep/hipster-shop/README.md

     ```shell
     minikube start --cpus=4 --memory 4096
     ```

     - Launch “Docker for Desktop” (tested with Mac/Windows).
 Go to Preferences:
         - choose “Enable Kubernetes”,
         - set CPUs to at least 3, and Memory to at least 6.0 GiB
         - on the "Disk" tab, set at least 32 GB disk space

 1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.
+   - If not connected, run `kubectl config use-context docker-desktop` to connect Kubernetes to Docker.

-1. Run `skaffold run` (first time will be slow, it can take ~20 minutes).
+2. Run `skaffold run` (first time will be slow, it can take ~20 minutes).
    This will build and deploy the application.
 If you need to rebuild the images automatically as you refactor the code, run `skaffold dev` command.

-1. Run `kubectl get pods` to verify the Pods are ready and running.
+3. Run `kubectl get pods` to verify the Pods are ready and running.
 The application frontend should be available at http://localhost:80 on your machine.